We can know, after all

 A picture is worth a thousand words.
 More photos, please.
 If you must sacrifice polemic, that conversational argument art form, so be it.

 If you must sacrifice pontificating, that dogmatic, authoritarian, pompous mix we all love to hate, so be it.
-Mo' pictures, man, mo'
+Mo' pictures, man, mo'pictures.

 Need to care